alexcepoi/pyscale/README.rst

   self.multisock('*').method()

-To spawn another gevent greenlet in a current module:
+To spawn another greenlet in a module either use the 'job' decorator or:

 ::